-At the time I didn’t realize that this wasn’t building writers, I just knew that there was pencil put to paper, so I thought I was fine.
+At the time I didn’t realize that this wasn’t building authors, I just knew that there was pencil put to paper, so I thought I was fine.

 I was in love with writing.
 Little did I know that this would only be the beginning of a fabulous, thrilling romance with something I once loathed.

 Writer’s Workshop now is a joyous and electrifying time in my teaching day.
 It has become my favorite part of my day because I am free to explore books with my students with no boundaries, rules or fears.

 So, where do you begin?

 Well, you need to learn the basic outline for Writer’s Workshop.
 There’s 3 main parts: a teaching mini-lesson, writing and conferencing, and finally sharing.